dohoangnamck/PPC_Research_Report/README.md

 PPC currently owns 1 associate company and 2 power plants.
 In which, both Pha Lai 1 and Pha Lai 2 plants are in operation, producing and trading electricity - this is the main business activity of PPC.
 Associate company Hai Phong Thermal Power Joint Stock Company with the ownership rate of 29.02%

-Pha Lai Thermal Power Joint Stock Company (PPC) was established on April 26, 1982.
-On January 26, 2007, shares of Pha Lai Thermal Power Joint Stock Company were officially traded on the Ho Chi Minh City Stock Exchange with a floor price of 105,000 VND.
-PPC is a company specializing in the production of Electricity from natural coal fuel.

 1. Investment thesis
 * Overview the prospects, outstanding features of the business when considering investment, investment risk
 2. Business overview